Parth-03/3D-Reconstruction-in-Sports/README.md

 ### To use fine-tuned model

 - load "fine_tuned_multiHMR_986_L.pkl" using pickle.load and replace " model = load_model(...)" *note: don't use load_model() because we couldn't match the fine-tuned model to the same format*
     - "fine_tuned_multiHMR_986_L.pkl" is currently in https://drive.google.com/drive/folders/1Q1aPaijgNfIXs7jdN-q_kdp2Bnh0VMb- since it was too large to add to github

 ## Group Rec

 ### Contributors
+Eugene Mak wrote train.py, added new training function to process.py, added training data class to demo_data.py.
+Helper methods for aligning humans and SMPL loss based off Multi-HMR version by Scott Fortune.

+### To run train.py

+- Follow instructions in GroupRec/README.md to set up environment for the model.
+You will need the pretrained model and other required data to put in the GroupRec/data folder, found here: https://drive.google.com/drive/folders/1eHi8WBiZsQDh2O5rE3rd_DvQjXJwp-8y?usp=drive_link
+- Follow instructions in Panda/Readme.txt to install Panda dataset for training.
+Ensure that file structure is as follows: data/Panda/images/Det/[subfolders inside images_train]
+- Recommended: run img_resizer to resize the giant Panda images to 1080p for faster training and processing.
+Ensure the output is in the location as above.
+- run: python train.py
+- Configure training settings in cfg_files/train.yaml
+- new model will be saved in output/training folder.

 ## Size Depth Disambiguation